 Mary asks a question from the world, a little doubt.
 How can it be?
 I haven’t yet slept with a man.
 But the archangel doesn’t even acknowledge a problem because the narrow dictates of the world do not apply here.
 This is because of two promises of a far higher nature, given to Mary, and to us.
 Firstly, the Holy Spirit will come upon you; secondly, the power of the Most High will overshadow you.
 Notice the word ‘will’ again.
 This spirit and this power will help to bring forth the Christ, the Holy One, within our soul.
 And it is an affirmation that we are never abandoned by the spirit, even if at times it may seem so.

 And Mary then declares, ‘Behold, I am the handmaid of the Lord; be it to me according to your word.’
 It’s a powerful statement: behold!
 Look now, see who I AM!
 I know that your word is true, and I dedicate my love and inner beauty to the Lord’s service.

-Our soul too can become the Lord’s handmaiden, which is a special role that draws one close to the source.
+Our soul too can become 'the Lord’s handmaiden', which is a special condition that draws one close to the source.
 It means to listen in silence and quietness to the ruling voice of our intuition.
 It means to believe and affirm what our spirit is telling us, and to know that this spirit needs a response, and we give it through the dedicated offering of self in loving service.